-Encouraging a child to express their feelings will help them overcome feelings of isolation.
-Making yourself available to have an open, clear and judgment-free conversation is key when encouraging children to express their thoughts and feelings.
+Encouraging a grieving child to talk will help them overcome feelings of isolation, if not to you, then to friends, teachers, or a therapist.
+Do not attempt to make it all better or dismiss their grief.
+Allow them to mourn, and be available but respect their need to grieve in their own way.
+Making yourself available to have an open, clear, and judgment-free conversation is key when encouraging children to express their thoughts and feelings.
 Even if a child does not communicate with you in the moment, simply making yourself available can encourage them to communicate in the future.